ys/bonjour/content/posts/lacs-d-ayous/index.en.md

   {{< photo src="5.jpg" alt="Tom" >}}
 {{</ photoset >}}

 From Edgar, we already have a scenic view.
 We start slowly up to a wonderful plateau with cows roaming freely.
 A great place right before entering the woods and following the cairns to not get lost.
 Actually, you can just follow people, it is summer and many folks had the same idea.
-People are cheering that little 5 years old bud that pass next to them.
+People are cheering on the 5 year old as he passes by.

-Once we get off the wood, the panorama is breathless and will stay that way til the lakes.
+Once we exit the woods, the panorama is breathtaking and stays that way until we reach the lakes.
 We get to the first one, the Roumassot lake connected to the second, Miey lake, via a waterfall.
-After that one, it doesn't take us long to get to the wonderful Gentau Lake and its refge.
-We arive at the same time than a flock of sheeps led by a shepherd's dog they call a "patou".
-That white flow of woold surrounding s will be an amazing memory we won't forget.
+After that one, it doesn't take us long to get to the wonderful Gentau Lake and its refuge.
+We arrive at the same time than a flock of sheeps led by a shepherd's dog they call a "patou".
+We'll never forget that white ball of fluff who walked around us.
 The dog will come to us and play with Oggy a little bit.
 Once we are wool free again, we will stop near the lake facing Jean-Pierre, the pic du midi d'Ossau.
 Time to eat our sandwiches.
 Horses will run next to us to the lake for a little sip.

 {{< photo src="6.jpg" class="vertical" >}}